bdastur/notes/aws/readme.md

 .              == root

 * DNS uses port 53 to serve requests.
+* DNS primarily uses UDP protocol to serve reuests.
+* When the response data exceeds 512 bytes TCP protocol is used.

 **Name servers:**
 * A computer designated to translate domain names to IP addresses